cnosdb/docs/docs/en/reference/sql.md

 Example`INSERT INTO air (TIME, station, visibility) VALUES(1666132800000000000, NULL, NULL)`

-If the VALUES list requires an expression, please use the [INSERT SELECT](./sql.md#insert-query-results--insert-select-)syntax.
+If the VALUES list requires an expression, please use the [INSERT SELECT](./sql.md#insert-query-results--insert-select-) syntax.

 ###  Insert One Record